Homemade EWI stand

 A few thoughts on the new Roland Aerophone AE-10

-Don’t get me wrong: it’s great to see another company get into this space, and I hope they will seek to innovate further in wind controllers and push other companies (Akai, Yamaha) to do the same.
+Don’t get me wrong: it’s great to see another company get into this space, and I hope they will seek to innovate further in wind controllers and push other companies to do the same.
 But Roland’s new Aerophone AE-10 seems like a misstep.

 Interview: Sal Lozano, saxophone and woodwind artist